Questions and answers about the UKCA mark from easyCE

 UKCA: The CE mark for Great Britain

-• The UK Conformity Assisted Marking (UKCA) is the UK marking for products placed on the market in the UK (England, Scotland and Wales) and replaces the EU requirements for CE marking.
+• The UKCA marking (UK Conformity Assisted marking) is the UK marking for products placed on the market in the UK (England, Scotland and Wales) and replaces the EU requirements for CE marking.

-The experts at easyCE will be happy to help you with the marketing of your and the assessment of special cases.
-We support you with CE, UKCA and other markings.
+The experts at easyCE will be happy to help you place your products on the market and assess special cases.
+We are happy to support you with CE, UKCA and other labelling.

 What does the UKCA mark mean?

-The UK Conformity Assessment Mark will be a mandatory mark on products indicating compliance with UK legislation.
-The manufacturer or his authorised representative is responsible for affixing the UKCA mark on the product, which is the same principle as for the CE marking, but for the UK market.
+The UK Conformity Assessment Mark will, after a currently indefinitely suspended period, be a mandatory mark on products indicating conformity with UK legislation.
+The manufacturer or their authorised representative will be responsible for affixing the UKCA mark to the product.
+The process is analogous to that of CE conformity assessment, except that it applies to the UK market.

 Will the CE marking remain valid for products placed on the UK market?